Coronary Artery Disease: Helping a Loved One

 How can I help a loved one who has coronary artery disease?

 If you have a family member or other loved one who has coronary artery disease (CAD) or has just returned home from the hospital due to a complication of CAD, you may want to know what you can do to help.
-Your loved one may be able to perform fewer normal activities and may also require a great deal of encouragement and emotional support.
+Your loved one may be able to do fewer normal activities and may also need a great deal of encouragement and emotional support.
 This article provides some guidelines on helping with daily activities and offering emotional support to loved ones who are recovering from CAD-related hospitalization.

 What if CAD turns into end-stage heart failure?